-Our Common Shares are quoted on the OTCQB, and listed for trading on the Canadian Securities Exchange (the CSE") and the Frankfurt Stock Exchange (the "XFRA") under the symbols "AGNPF", "AGN" and "AGW0", respectively.
-On May 5, 2022, the closing price of our Common Shares was US\$4.348 CAD\$5.20 and €3.685 respectively.
-As of May 5, 2022, the last reported sales price of our Common Shares on the OTCQB was US\$4.348 per share, and on May 5, 2022 we had 1,674,868 Common Shares outstanding.
-We have applied to have our Common Shares and Warrants listed on the Nasdaq Capital Market under the symbols "AGNP" and "AGNPW", respectively, which listing is a condition to this offering and we have recently received approval to list our Common Shares and Warrants on the Nasdaq Capital Market.
-We have assumed a public offering price of US\$4.348 per Unit, which represents the last reported sale price of our Common Shares as reported on the OTCQB on May 5, 2022.
-The final public offering price used through negotiation between us and the underwriters in the offering and may be at a discount to the current market price.
-Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final offering price.
-The closing sale price of our Common Shares as reported on the OTCQB may not be indicative of the market price of our Common Shares on Nasdaq and there can be no assurance that the trading market will develop for our Common Shares on Nasdaq.
+Our Common Shares are quoted on the OTCQB, and listed for trading on the Canadian Securities Exchange (the CSE") and the Frankfurt Stock Exchange (the "XFRA") under the symbols "AGNPF", "AGN" and "AGWO", respectively.
+On March 21, 2022, the closing price of our Common Shares was US\$4.45 CAD\$5.31 and $\epsilon$ 3.89 respectively.
+As of March 21, 2022, the last reported sales price of our Common Shares on the OTCQB was US\$4.45 per share, and on March 21, 2022 we had 1,674,868 Common Shares outstanding.
+We intend on applying to have our Common Shares and Warrants listed on the Nasdaq Capital Market under the symbols "[ $\bullet$ ]" and "[ $\bullet$ ]", respectively, which listing is a condition to this offering.
+Our application might not be approved.
 There is no established public trading market for the Warrants included in the Units, and such a market might never develop.
 We do not intend to apply for the listing of the Pre-Funded Warrants will be limited.
 We completed a 100-for-1 reverse stock split on November 23, 2021.
 All share and per share information in this prospectus, including the financial statements and the notes thereto, has been adjusted to reflect this reverse stock split.